Hiccup246/jameswatt/README.md

 - Look into react internal mechanics more.
 Where to put functions and constants, maybe look at some other projects
 - Update mailto email icon to either be a popup/tooltip or to have new design with copy icon
+- See if Kanit font looks good for all section headers

 ### Work Experience Section